akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     actions rss queues 56 57 58 59 60 61 62 63 end / mark / end

-2. send matched packets, check the packets is distributed to queue 56-63 with FDIR matched ID=0x0. send mismatched packets, check the packets are not distributed to queue 56-63 with FDIR matched ID=0x0.
+2. send matched packets, check the packets is distributed to queue 56-63 with FDIR matched ID=0x0. send mismatched packets, check the packets are distributed by RSS without FDIR matched ID.

 3. repeat step 3 of subcase 1.

-4. verify matched packet is received without FDIR matched ID=0x0. check there is no rule listed.
+4. verify matched packet is distributed by RSS without FDIR matched ID. check there is no rule listed.

 Subcase 3: MAC_IPV6_PAY passthru